duijf/laps/README.md

 Start processes in a a pseudo-terminal.

+Watches include a specific file whitelist as well.

 Allow for `[environment.<sub>]` objects and make those flags for `laps`.
 E.g. an `[environment.dev]` section corresponds to a `laps --dev` flag.